The Best Cell Phone Stands of 2020

 All tested stands will hold your phone vertically or horizontally.
 Not all on the market do so.
 All that we tested work with any phone model, size, or case configuration.
 Not all on the market meet this description.
 What differentiates the models in our test is the variety of viewing angles and positions.
 Some adjust in nearly infinite ways, while others don't adjust at all.

 Angle adjustment is nice for any task that doesn't take place in a seated desk situation.
+When lying on the couch or bed and watching tv on your phone, you want your screen more vertical than you do at a desk.
+When standing and viewing your phone, as when following recipe directions in a kitchen or DIY instructions at a work bench you want a flatter phone screen.
+Adjustable angle is handier than you would think.
 The gooseneck products all readily adjust for angle, as do most of the other stands.
 Only the Best Buy ToBeoneer and the compact Lamicall Portable do not adjust for angle.

 Basically, we look at "bump resistance" in this sub-category.
 Can you readily use the touch screen without stabilizing the phone with your other hand?
 What if you accidentally kick the leg of your table?
 Will you dislodge it all?
 Stability is a function of the device's "stick" to the surface and the phone's security within the stand.